fay59/classix/README.md

 ## State of the Project

-Classix is currently able to do _some_ of the work of the Code Fragment Manager, the [system component responsible for loading executables and running them][4].
+Classix is currently able to perform the application startup activities of the Code Fragment Manager, the [system component responsible for loading executables and running them][4] (that is, Classix is able to perform the startup dynamic linking).
 It is able to load PowerPC PEF executables, but not 68k PEF executables, nor XCOFF executables (of any architecture).
 Design changes will be necessary to support 68k emulation (though XCOFF loading should be rather "easy").

-It also does not support any of the runtime features of the CFM; it's only able to link together applications and libraries at startup.
+It does not support any of the runtime features of the CFM; it's only able to link together applications and libraries at startup.

 The PowerPC emulator is based on [Dolphin][5]'s interpreter, with some important